etwernerMIDS/Data_Analysis/Projects/Parse_SOAP/README.md

 * wsk_seacrh_retrieve()

-This function performs a search within the web-service and stores the documents that are returned the the search.
+This function performs a search within the web-service and stores the documents that are returned from the search.

 * wsk_parse_raw()

-This function parses the xml-formatted document and extracts the text.
+This function parses the returned xml-formatted documents and extracts the text.

 *This project was completed for the Center for Peace and Security Studies (CPASS).
 These were completed using RStudio and the respective web-service interaction libraries.*